Herbert Darnley: Murder

 Darnley wrote By Whose Hand?, a murder story that was staged at the Pavilion Theatre in Leicester, in 1929 in which Dolores played the lead.
 Darnley gave a speech in which he said he was pleased to remove Dolores from the "human wolves" of London who "were trying to tear her to pieces."
 The production toured throughout 1929, reaching Mexborough and the Theatre Royal, Sheffield.

 William Hickey

 In 1934, Darnley was profiled in the William Hickey "These Names Make News" column in The Daily Express.
 Darnley was said to have claimed a family history going back more than 250 years in show business, including Edmund Kean and Henry Carey and to have personally started in the business aged 5.
 The column noted his "sweepstake attitude to life" and his many highs and lows, including owning two theatres, losing thousands in theatrical productions and sleeping rough on the embankment next to the River Thames.

 Death

 In January 1943, Darnley was playing Widow Twankey in the pantomime Aladdin and His Lamp at the Theatre Royal, Exeter which may be his last professional engagement.
-He died in 1947.
+He died at his home in Brixton on 6 February 1947.